Belfast International Airport: Development since the 2000s

-In 2005, Continental Airlines launched the first ever nonstop scheduled service to Newark; this continued to operate under the United Airlines brand until its termination in January 2017.
+In 2005, Continental Airlines launched the first ever nonstop scheduled service to Newark; this continued to operate under the United Airlines brand until the route's termination in January 2017.

 In July 2013, it was confirmed that abertis would sell Belfast International Airport, Stockholm Skavsta Airport & Orlando Sanford International Airport to ADC & HAS based in the United States.
 In February 2015 the airport re-opened the viewing gallery that had been closed for 10 years which provides a view of the apron and the runways that serve the airport.
 It also includes live ATC, arrival and departure boards, and a live flight radar screen.
 However, this was later closed again in October 2019.

+In 2014, news emerged of talks between the airport and Turkish Airlines.
+This could have led to a service linking Belfast into the worldwide Turkish route network, but did not materialise.

+From 2015, Virgin Atlantic offered weekly services to Orlando using Boeing 747-400 aircraft with occasional services provided by the airline's Airbus A330 fleet.
+These flights served tourist traffic during the summer months (typically June - August).
+The service was suspended with the onset of the COVID-19 pandemic, and to date has not returned.

 Ryanair opened a base at the airport in 2016, initially operating flights to nine destinations.
 The airline said it would carry 1.1 million passengers a year out of the airport.
 In 2017 and 2018, Norwegian Air Shuttle operated long-haul services to Newburgh and Providence.